-Before heading out of Reykjavik to chase waterfalls, walk on black sand beaches or hike on glaciers, make some time to explore our favourite little city.
-Although quite small in size, there is a lot to see, drink and eat in Reykjavik!
-This Reykjavik Guide covers all that you need to really get to know Iceland’s capital city.
+Before heading out of Reykjavík to chase waterfalls, walk on black sand beaches or hike on glaciers, make some time to explore our favorite little city.
+Although quite small, there is a lot to see, drink and eat in Reykjavík!
+This Reykjavík Guide covers all that you need to really get to know Iceland’s capital city.

-As the world’s most northerly capital, Reykjavik has recently become a popular little city: it’s clean, green and compact.
-With a progressive culinary scene, museums, surprisingly lively nightlife (during non-pandemic times that is) and a hint of Nordic cool, this city has unique personality despite the cold.
+As the world’s most northerly capital, Reykjavík has recently become a popular little city: it’s clean, green and compact.
+With a progressive culinary scene, museums, a surprisingly lively nightlife and a hint of Nordic cool, this city has a unique personality despite the arctic temperatures.

-Reykjavik city centre comes in a compact flat pack.
-It’s easy to navigate and the below listed places are all more or less within walking distance from one another.
-We recommend taking your time as you get between places, but if you are in a rush to get to the bar before happy hour is over, you can hop on one of the electric scooters from Hopp or Wind and quickly make your way to the next destination.
-The public bus Strætó can also utilised if visiting locations that are a bit further between.
+Reykjavík city center is easy to navigate, and the below listed places are all more or less nearby from one another.
+We recommend taking your time as you get between places, but if you are in a rush to get to the bar before happy hour is over, you can hop on one of the electric scooters from Hopp and quickly make your way to the next destination.
+The public bus Strætó can also utilize if visiting locations that are a bit further between.
 Get the app which helps you find your route, live timetable and buy your ticket.

-As mentioned above, Iceland is a rather compact little city so most points of interest within the city are within walking distance from one another.
-Below you’ll find some of the most celebrated sights in Reykjavik as well as a few good parks if you are in Iceland during the warm summer days and just want to kick back and relax for the day.
+As mentioned above, Iceland is a rather compact little city, so most points of interest within the city are nearby one another.
+Below you’ll find some of the most celebrated sights in Reykjavík as well as a few good parks if you are in Iceland during the warm summer days and just want to kick back and relax for the day.
 There certainly are a number of fantastic sights, but these certainly underline the highlights.

 Hallgrímskirkja church is one of Reykjavík’s most iconic buildings.
-Towering just over 74 metres high, it’s also one of the countries tallest buildings which is emphasised as it’s positioned on top of the hill.
+Towering just over 74 meters high, it’s also one of the countries tallest buildings, which is emphasized as it’s positioned on top of the hill.
 The building of the Lutheran church was completed in 1986 after 41 years of construction!
 You can visit the church for free and take in the vast hall, enormous organ and art.
-But for a small fee you can go take the elevator to the top of the church tower and get a 360 view over the entire city.
+But for a small fee, you can go take the elevator to the top of the church tower and get a 360 view over the entire city.

 The Einar Jónsson Museum Sculpture Park

-The Einar Jónsson Museum opened back in in 1923 and is dedicated to the art of Iceland’s first sculptor, Einar Jónsson (1874 – 1954).
-The small museum showcases close to 300 art works spanning his 60 year career.
-A beautiful garden adorned with 26 bronze casts of the artists works is located behind the museum and open to the public.
+The Einar Jónsson Museum opened back in 1923 and is dedicated to the art of Iceland’s first sculptor, Einar Jónsson (1874 – 1954).
+The small museum showcases close to 300 art works spanning his 60-year career.
+A beautiful garden adorned with 26 bronze casts of the artists’ works is located behind the museum and open to the public.

 Hljómskálagarðurinn & Tjörnin (The Pond)

-The park is situated around the freshwater Tjörnin pond there are plenty of birdlife that frequent the area.
+The park is situated around the freshwater Tjörnin pond, there is plenty of birdlife that frequents the area.
 During the winter months, Tjörnin becomes a popular spot for locals that take advantage of the winter cold when the pond often freezes over, dusting off their ice skates to glide over the pond!
 A magical experience that has become a tradition for the residents of Reykjavík.

 Alþingishús (The Parliament House)